 But there were strained relations in the household, caused partly by the fact that Mrs. Crafts was a spiritualist and resisted Mrs. Eddy’s teachings.
-She also complained that the religious instruction her husband was receiving was insufficient recompense for the cost of board and room.
+She also complained that the religious instruction her husband was receiving was insufficient recompense for the cost of room and board.

-This unhappy situation necessitated another move, this time to the quaint town of Amesbury, north of Boston, to the home of Mrs. Nathaniel Webster, where Mrs. Eddy stayed through the winter and the following spring.
-She had to leave there when Mrs. Webster’s son, who was unsympathetic with her teaching, returned home and objected to her being in the house.
-But she didn’t have to move far, for just a few doors away, at 277 Main Street, she found an understanding friend as well as a haven to which she was to return more than a year later.
+This unhappy situation necessitated another move on Mrs. Eddy’s part, this time to the quaint town of Amesbury, north of Boston, to the home of Mrs. Nathaniel Webster.
+Mrs. Eddy remained there through the winter and the following spring, but she and the other boarders had to leave when Mrs. Webster’s son returned home and objected to them being in the house.
+But Mrs. Eddy didn’t have to move far, for just a few doors away, at 277 Main Street, she found an understanding friend as well as a haven to which she was to return more than a year later.
 Her hostess, Miss Sarah Bagley, listened with a kind heart to the story of Mrs. Eddy’s wanderings and opened her home to her.